UK insurers plan to invest 25 billion pounds in infrastructure

-LONDON British insurers plan to invest 25 billion pounds in transport and energy projects over the next five years, the Treasury said on Wednesday, a day before it presents a half-yearly economic update.
+LONDON British insurers plan to invest 25 billion pounds in transport and energy projects over the next five years, the finance ministry said on Wednesday, a day before it presents a half-yearly economic update.

 Boosting private-sector infrastructure investment is a priority for Britain's government, as an unexpected rebound in growth so far this year has been driven mostly by consumer spending, which is unsustainable in the long run.